lylakirati/automatic-differentiation/docs/documentation.md

 >>> from team20ad.wrapperAD import *  # import wrapper class
 ```

-and instantiate an `ad` object oto compute the differentiation as follows:
+and instantiate an `AD` object to compute the differentiation as follows:

 ```python
 >>> var_dict = {'x': 1, 'y': 2}